rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

 compared to a log from seven minutes later, based on the load average numbers:
 `top - 04:20:53 up 22 days, 21:19, 10 users,  load average: 2.93, 43.22, 75.56`

-Line `Tasks: 2297 total,   4 running, 2229 sleeping,   0 stopped,  64 zombie`
+Line `Tasks: 2297 total,   4 running, 2229 sleeping,   0 stopped,  64 zombie`:

-At the time of this snapshot, there were 2297 processes, 2229 were sleeping, that is blocked by I/O or a system call, and four of which were running, or assigned to a CPU.
+At the time of this snapshot, there were 2297 processes, 2229 were sleeping, that is blocked by I/O or a system call, and 4 were running or assigned to a CPU.
 The number of running processes can never exceed the number of CPUs.
 An additional 64 processes are zombies, that is they are dead, but the system hasn't completely cleaned them up.
 The number of processes varies, but if the number suddenly increases or decreases, that might indicate a problem.